State of emergency in Puerto Rico after deadly earthquake

-A 6.4-magnitude earthquake struck Puerto Rico early Tuesday, killing at least one person and causing an island-wide power outage as well as structural damage to roads and bridges, especially in the southwestern part of the island.
+A 6.4-magnitude earthquake struck Puerto Rico early Tuesday, killing at least one person and causing a power outage across the island, as well as structural damage to roads and bridges especially in the southwestern region.

-There have been at least 24 aftershocks since the earthquake, the largest in a series of quakes, hit at 4:24 am, according to authorities.
+There have been at least 51 aftershocks since the earthquake, the largest in a series of quakes, hit at 4:24 a.m.
+Federal agencies monitoring the seismic activity say the tremors and quakes could continue for the next few days, according to Gov. Wanda Vázquez.

-Gov. Wanda Vázquez said in a press conference Tuesday morning that she has signed an order to declare an islandwide state of emergency.
+At a press conference Tuesday morning, Vázquez announced the island is in an official state of emergency.

 "We've never been exposed to this kind of emergency in 102 years," she said in Spanish.

+A spokesperson for the Federal Emergency Management Agency told NBC News in a statement that it had received Vázquez's request for a federal emergency declaration, but that the request is still "under consideration."
+FEMA personnel already on the island are "working closely with Puerto Rico Emergency Management Bureau."
+The agency also "deployed two Incident Management Assistance Teams to the island" and activated certain regional response teams to help.

-Government offices and schools were closed, as well as some hospitals in the island's southwestern region.
-Residents, especially in the south, have been terrified to go into their homes for fear that another quake will bring them down.
+Government offices and schools were closed, and some hospitals, especially in the southwestern region, were evacuated for safety reasons.
+Residents, especially in the south, have been terrified to go into their homes for fear that another quake will bring the structures down.

+"Every single one of you know how your homes were built.
+Don't put yourselves at risk.
+Your homes can be replaced but we can't replace your or your children's lives," Vázquez said.

-Vázquez urged citizens to stay calm and asked public employees to stay home while authorities assess the damages.
+She urged citizens to stay calm and asked public employees to stay home while authorities assess the damages.
 First responders, the governor said, were reporting to their usual areas.
-Authorities urged residents to stay home unless they thought their residences had structural damage.

 "Citizen security is a priority, so vulnerable areas are being inspected and all necessary measures will be taken to ensure the safety of all Puerto Ricans,” Vásquez said.